 5. Call in the professionals

 To help keep your staff and customers safe, professional security solutions can be used on a temporary or permanent basis, either as outsourced security or to support your in-house teams.

 Uniformed security officers are one of the most recognisable solutions.
-These officers are highly trained in how to deal with confrontation and safely de-escalate a situation – or respond appropriately to keep staff and other customers safe if de-escalation isn’t possible.
+These officers are highly trained in how to deal with confrontation.
+If that isn't possible, they know how to respond appropriately to keep staff and other customers safe.

 Research has shown that simply the presence of uniformed officers on-site can reduce the chances of a crime taking place.
 It also allows for an immediate response to incidents by specially trained staff and a greater opportunity of diffusing a volatile situation.

 For smaller, independent businesses or small branches of larger companies, technology such as CCTV or body-worn cameras can serve as a deterrent to violence.
 Clustered security guarding can also be set-up to respond to high-risk locations or incidents.